lbryio/spec/index.md

 1. For each claim, recalculate the effective amount.

-1. Sort the claims by effective amount in descending order.
+2. Sort the claims by effective amount in descending order.
 Claims tied for the same amount are ordered by block height (ascending), then by transaction order within the block (ascending).

-1. If the controlling claim from the previous block is still first in the order, then the sort is finished.
+3. If the controlling claim from the previous block is still first in the order, then the sort is finished.

-1. Otherwise, a takeover is occurring.
-Set the takeover height for this name to the current height, recalculate which claims and supports are now active, and return to step 1.
+4. Otherwise, a takeover is occurring.
+Set the takeover height for this name to the current height, recalculate which stakes are now active, and return to step 1.

-1. At this point, the claim with the greatest effective amount is the controlling claim at this block.
+5. At this point, the claim with the greatest effective amount is the controlling claim at this block.

-The purpose of 4 is to handle the case when multiple competing claims are made on the same name in different blocks, and one of those claims becomes active but another still-inactive claim has the greatest amount.
+The purpose of 4 is to handle the case when multiple competing claims are made on the same name in different blocks, and one of those claims becomes active but another still-inactive claim has the greatest effective amount.
 Step 4 will cause the greater claim to also activate and become the controlling claim.

-##### Determining Active Claims
+##### Stake Activation

-If a claim does not become active immediately, it becomes active at the block heigh determined by the following formula:
+If a stake does not become active immediately, it becomes active at the block heigh determined by the following formula:

 ```
 C + min(4032, floor((H-T) / 32))